polcak/jsrestrictor/docs/blogarticles/localportscanning.md

-# How JavaScript restrictor prevents other parties from sniffing on your local applications?
+# How JavaScript Restrictor prevents other parties from sniffing on your local applications?

 We recently found a [blog post](https://blog.nem.ec/2020/05/24/ebay-port-scanning/) about ThreatMetrix Inc. (a part of LexisNexis) scanning locally open ports for about 30,000 web